Measuring Depth of Matroids: Technical overview

-It is known that deciding whether the branch-width is at most $k$ is \NPh~\cite{seymour1994call}, but for matroids represented over a finite field, a branch-decomposition of width at most $k$ can be efficiently computed in cubic time for fixed $k$ by~\cite{HliO08}.
+It is known that deciding whether the branch-width is at most $k$ is \NPh~\cite{seymour1994call}.
+However, for matroids represented over a finite field, a branch-decomposition of width at most $k$ can be efficiently computed in cubic time for fixed $k$ by~\cite{HliO08}.
+The latter result has been recently extended to the setting of abstract connectivity functions by Korhonen and Oum~\cite{korhonen2026branchwidthconnectivityfunctionsfixedparameter}.

 The situation is somehow similar for the considered depth measures.
 In \cite{BriKKPS24}, it is proven (\Cref{thm:depthNPhard} and its immediate corollaries) that the problem -- whether the $\gamma$-depth of a matroid $M$ is at most $k$, is \NPh for each $\gamma\in\{$`c',`c$^*$',`d',`d$^*$',`cd',`c$^*$d',`cd$^*$'$\}$.
 On the other hand, \cite{ChaCKKP22} shows that, for matroids $M$ represented over a finite field, the same problem -- whether the $\gamma$-depth of $M$ is at most $k$, is in \FPT\ for fixed~$k$ and $\gamma\in\{$`c$^*$',`d$^*$'$\}$.
-The same is true for $\gamma\in\{$`c',`d'$\}$ by \cite{BriKKPS24} (\Cref{algo:fpt_dd}), and consequently also for $\gamma=\,$`cd' (\Cref{cor:cdd_fpt}).
+The same is true for $\gamma\in\{$`c',`d'$\}$ by \cite{BriKKPS24} (\Cref{algo:fpt_dd}), and consequently also for $\gamma=\,$`cd' via a routine modification of \cite{BriKKPS24} (\Cref{cor:cdd_fpt}).

-To this picture we add (\Cref{cor:csdd_fpt}) that the problem -- whether the $\gamma$-depth of a matroid $M$ is at most $k$, is in \FPT\ for fixed~$k$ and $\gamma\in\{$`c$^*$d',`cd$^*$'$\}$ and matroids $M$ represented over a finite field, which we prove by similar means as used in the proof of \Cref{thm:matromatrix} above.
+To this picture we add (\Cref{cor:csdd_fpt}) that the problem -- whether the $\gamma$-depth of a matroid $M$ is at most $k$, is in \FPT\ for fixed~$k$ and $\gamma\in\{$`c$^*$d',`cd$^*$'$\}$ and matroids $M$ represented over a finite field, which we can prove by an adaptation of \cite{BriKKPS24} while using similar means as in the proof of \Cref{thm:matromatrix} above.

 Interestingly, the complexity status of computing the branch-depth of matroids is still open~\cite{DeVKO20} (see \Cref{conj:bdhard}).

 \paragraph*{Connection to depth measures of graphs}